Zoe Lyski (postdoctoral fellow) and Elizabeth Sargent (Master's student) join the lab!

 Kelly Hu joins the lab as an undergraduate student!

 Yinan moves to New York to begin a postdoctoral position.
+Yinan will be working with Barry Sleckman, a former colleague from WashU and an expert on DNA repair.
 Congratulations and good luck, Yinan!!

 Yinan defends his thesis!!!
 Hooray, Yinan!